Adaptive Identification with Guaranteed Performance Under Saturated-Observation and Non-Persistent Excitation: Introduction

 \section{Introduction}

-Identifying the input-output relationship and predicting the future behavior of dynamical systems based on observation data are fundamental problems in various fields including control systems, signal processes and machine learning, etc. This paper considers identification and prediction problems for stochastic dynamical systems with saturated observations.
-At each time, the noise-corrupted output can be observed only when its value lies in a certain range, while those observations outside this range are blind.
-The relationship between the system output and observation is illustrated in Fig.\ref{fig1}, where $v_{k+1}$ and $y_{k+1}$ represent the system output and observation respectively, the interval $[l_{k}, u_{k}]$ is the observation range, when the system output exceed this range, the only possible observation is a constant, either $L_{k}$ or $U_{k}$.
-We call the observations produced by such a mechanism as saturated observations.
-Note that if we take $L_{k}=l_{k}=0, \;u_{k}=U_{k}=\infty$, then the saturation function will become the ReLu function widely used in machine learning; and if we take $L_{k}=l_{k}=u_{k}=0,\;U_{k}=1$, the saturation function will turn to be a binary-valued function widely used in classification problems(\cite{mc1943}, \cite{gs1990}).
+Identifying the input-output relationship and predicting the future behavior of dynamical systems based on observation data are fundamental problems in various fields including control systems, signal processes, machine learning, etc. This paper considers identification and prediction problems for stochastic dynamical systems with saturated output observation data.
+Here, by saturated output observations, we mean that the observations for the output are produced through the following mechanism: at each time, the noise-corrupted output can be observed precisely only when its value lies in a certain range, however, when the output value exceeds this range, its observation becomes saturated, leading to imprecise information.
+The relationship between the system output and its observation is illustrated in Fig.\ref{fig1}, where $v_{k+1}$ and $y_{k+1}$ represent the system output and its observation respectively, the interval $[l_{k}, u_{k}]$ is the precise observation range, when the system output exceeds this range, the only possible observation is a constant, either $L_{k}$ or $U_{k}$.
+Note that if we take $L_{k}=l_{k}=0, \;u_{k}=U_{k}=\infty$, then the saturation function will become the ReLu function widely used in machine learning; and if we take $L_{k}=l_{k}=u_{k}=0,\; U_{k}=1$, the saturation function will turn to be a binary-valued function widely used in classification problems(\cite{mc1943}, \cite{gs1990}).